-Ten percent doesn’t seem like much; offer me a 10% discount as enticement to eat at your restaurant or shop at your store, and I’ll probably just shrug.
+Ten percent doesn’t seem like much.
+Offer me a 10% discount as enticement to eat at your restaurant or shop at your store, and I’ll probably just shrug.
 But when it comes to parting with our hard-earned money, many Christians see 10 percent as an insurmountable obstacle.
 That’s too bad, because they’re missing out on a lot of blessing.
 The tithe belongs to God, but giving it will change your heart and bless your life.

-God’s Master Plan for your money begins with providing for your family.
+God has a plan for your money, and it begins with with providing for your family.
 And though we all have ways in which we can improve as workers, planners and budget-makers, the priority of providing comes fairly naturally to us.
 It’s instinctual and innate; even animals in the wild know to provide for themselves and their young.

 The second step in God’s plan, though, can be much more difficult than the first.
-In our human nature, we would love to think that we can provide for our families, and then use the rest of our money to have fun.
-But it is not so.
 God earmarks some of your money as belonging to Him, and He has specific ideas about what you should do with it.
 Specifically, He wants you to tithe.

 A tithe of everything from the land, whether grain from the soil or fruit from the trees, belongs to the LORD; it is holy to the LORD.

 Unfortunately, many churchgoers today struggle with the idea of tithing.
-Some receive blessing and ministry from the church, but give nothing in return; other give sparingly or infrequently.
+Some receive blessing and ministry from the church but give nothing in return.
+Others give sparingly or infrequently.
 God intends for tithes to be the primary way that churches are funded.
-But sadly, many churches struggle financially because their members fail to tithe.
+But sadly, many churches struggle financially because their members don’t tithe.

 Think about the other things that are consecrated.
-God says that our very lives are consecrated, set aside for Him, bought with the blood of His son.
+God says that our lives are consecrated, set aside for Him, bought with the blood of His son.
 We consecrate other parts of our lives, setting aside daily devotional time to spend with God in the Bible and in prayer, as well as weekly time that we set aside to spend with His people, the Church.
-Many of us make professional, family and social decisions based on our lifetime dedication to the cause of Christ.

 So why should our money be any different?
 It shouldn’t be.
-If our lives are set apart to Christ, that includes our money.
-If we hold our finances back from God’s claim on them, then we’re rebelling against what He wants in our lives.
+If our lives should set apart to Christ, that includes our money.
+If we hold our finances back from God, we’re rebelling against what He wants in our lives.
 That’s not just a bad habit or a philosophical difference — it’s a heart problem.